NileshRP010/fylaro-finternet-finance/README.md

 ## Conclusion

-Fylaro demonstrates that the Finternet vision is not just theoretical—it's implementable today.
+Fylaro demonstrates that the Finternet vision is not just theoretical—it's implementable today with the help of the **Arbitrum Infrastructure**.
 By focusing on invoice financing as a use case, we show how tokenization, unified ledgers, and global interoperability can transform a traditional financial service into something that serves users better, costs less, and works seamlessly across borders.

 The future of finance is not about replacing existing systems but about creating a unified layer that makes all financial services work together as one coherent, global system.
-Fylaro is a step toward that future.
+Fylaro is a step toward that future with the help of **Arbitrum Ecosystem**.